seezelop/blue-team-labs/labs/02-wazuh-sysmon-process-monitoring/README.md

 The following screenshot shows a Sysmon Event ID 1 generated when calc.exe was executed.

+Insert screenshot here.

 Parent Process Analysis

 The event shows that calc.exe was launched by powershell.exe, which is useful for process tree analysis.

+Insert screenshot here.

 Sysmon Event ID 1 Details

 The event was collected from the Microsoft-Windows-Sysmon/Operational channel.

+Insert screenshot here.

 Wazuh Rule and MITRE Mapping

-Wazuh classified the event using rule 92066 and mapped it to MITRE ATT&CK T1059.001 - PowerShell.
+Wazuh classified the event using Rule 92066 and mapped the activity to MITRE ATT&CK T1059.001 - PowerShell.

+Insert screenshot here.

 Security and Sanitization Notes

 Before publishing screenshots or event data, sensitive information was removed or masked.

-Sanitized fields include:
+Sanitized Fields

-real hostname
+Real hostname
-real username
+Real username
-agent name
+Agent name
-agent IP
+Agent IP
-manager name
+Manager name
-process GUIDs
+Process GUIDs
-event record IDs
+Event Record IDs
-personal paths
+Personal paths
-unnecessary identifiers
+Unnecessary identifiers

-Public documentation uses placeholders such as:
+Public Documentation Placeholders
 WINDOWS-ENDPOINT
 WAZUH-SERVER
 <WAZUH_SERVER_IP>
 analyst-user
 <REDACTED_GUID>
 <REDACTED_HASH>
 Lessons Learned
 Sysmon provides detailed endpoint telemetry beyond default Windows logs.
 Sysmon Event ID 1 represents process creation.
 Wazuh can collect Sysmon events when the agent is configured to read the Sysmon Operational channel.
-Wazuh rule IDs and Sysmon event IDs are different concepts.
+Wazuh Rule IDs and Sysmon Event IDs are different concepts.
 Parent-child process relationships are important for SOC investigations.
-PowerShell launching another process is not always malicious, but it should be reviewed in context.
+PowerShell launching another process is not always malicious, but the activity should be reviewed in context.
-MITRE ATT&CK mappings should be validated against the actual evidence.
+MITRE ATT&CK mappings should be validated against the available evidence.
 Telemetry must exist before a SIEM can detect or analyze activity.

-By default, the Wazuh Agent collects common Windows channels such as Security, System and Application.
+By default, the Wazuh Agent collects common Windows channels such as:

+Security
+System
+Application

 However, detailed process creation telemetry requires an additional source such as Sysmon.

-To collect Sysmon events, the agent must be configured to read the Microsoft-Windows-Sysmon/Operational channel.
+To collect Sysmon events, the agent must be configured to read the following channel:

+Microsoft-Windows-Sysmon/Operational

-Adding the Sysmon channel to ossec.conf is a collection configuration, not a detection rule.
-Detection rules are applied later by Wazuh after the event is collected.
+Adding this channel to ossec.conf configures event collection.
+Detection rules are applied later by Wazuh after the event has been collected.

 Possible Improvements
 Generate additional benign process execution scenarios.
-Compare normal parent-child process relationships with suspicious ones.
+Compare normal parent-child process relationships with suspicious relationships.
 Add PowerShell logging in a future lab.
 Detect suspicious command-line arguments.
 Create a custom Wazuh rule for specific process chains.
 Add network telemetry to correlate process execution with outbound connections.
-Extend the lab with Living off the Land examples in a controlled way.
+Extend the lab with controlled Living-off-the-Land scenarios.
+Final Takeaway

+Sysmon provides the telemetry, Wazuh provides the detection, and SOC analysis provides the context.

+This lab validated the complete telemetry-to-investigation pipeline for Windows process execution monitoring.